 Dimmitt, H3.5-3.7

-Here are a few stones we’ve been fortunate to acquire over the years.
-Complete non-NWA stones can be tough to find, and these often get cut to bits, so we’ve accumulated a few of them.
+And here are a few stones we’ve been fortunate to acquire over the years.
+Complete non-NWA stones aren’t easy to find; this pile took a few decades to accumulate.
 The largest stone is a little over 2 kilograms (oriented), and the total weight of the lot is ~6 kg.
+Some have Monnig / TCU collection numbers.